Poppy Pattinson: London City Lionesses

 On 8 July 2025, it was announced that Pattinson had signed for London City Lionesses.
+She missed the first half of the 2025–26 season through injury, which she described as the "biggest low" of her career up to that point.
+A year later, on 26 June 2026, she extended her contract with the club until 2029.
+On 4 September 2026, she came off the bench for an injured Lucía Corrales in the second half, of the opening match of the season.
+Which ended in a home win of 2-1 against Manchester United.

 International career

+Youth

 Pattinson has represented England at under-17, under-19, under-21 and under-23 level.

 In 2017, Pattinson was part of the squad that competed at the 2017 UEFA Women's Under-17 Championship in the Czech Republic.
-She scored England's first goal of the tournament, a 9th minute strike in a 5–0 win over the Republic of Ireland.
+She scored England's first goal of the tournament, a 9th-minute strike in a 5–0 win over the Republic of Ireland.
 In 2017, Pattinson was part of the squad that went through 2018 Under-19 Championship qualification, eventually losing out to Germany in the elite round.
 The team did however qualify the following year with Pattinson playing five times during both stages of 2019 Under-19 Championship qualification.

 On 1 June 2019, Pattinson was called up for the under-21 team for the U23 Open Nordic Tournament, appearing in a 4–1 over the Netherlands.
 She was involved with the under-21 team again in March 2020 for a double-header of friendlies against France with England winning both.

 Pattinson was named in the under-23 squad for friendly games away to Portugal and Belgium during April 2023, for games away to Norway and home to Belgium in September 2023, and games away to Italy and home to Portugal during October 2023.
 On 26 October 2023 Pattinson scored in the 1–1 draw away to Italy.
 She was again named in the U23 team for fixtures in December 2023 and February 2024.

+Senior

+In February 2026, Pattinson received her first call up to the senior England team, alongside London City teammate Freya Godfrey, for 2027 FIFA Women's World Cup qualification matches against Ukraine and Iceland the following month.
+She missed the initial call from manager Sarina Wiegman as she was on a flight at the time, only realising when she landed that she had been called up to the team.
+She made her senior debut in the match against Ukraine on 3 March, coming on as a half-time substitute in a 6–1 victory at the Mardan Sports Complex in Aksu, Antalya.